Alex Sandro: 2018–19

 On 23 October 2018, Alex Sandro made his 50th UEFA Champions League appearance (excluding qualifying rounds) in a 1–0 away win over Manchester United.
 He made his 100th Serie A appearance with Juventus on 30 March 2019, in a 1–0 home win over Empoli.
 In Juventus's following league match on 2 April, a 2–0 away win over Cagliari, he made his 150th appearance for the club.
-On 20 April, he scored the temporary equaliser as Juventus came from behind to defeat rivals Fiorentina 2–1 at home and win the Serie A title.
+On 20 April, he scored the temporary equalizer as Juventus came from behind to defeat rivals Fiorentina 2–1 at home and win the Serie A title.

 2019–20

-On 24 August 2019, on the opening matchday of the 2019–20 Serie A season, Alex Sandro assisted Giorgio Chiellini's goal in a 1–0 away win against Parma.
+On 24 August 2019, on the opening match day of the 2019–20 Serie A season, Alex Sandro assisted Giorgio Chiellini's goal in a 1–0 away win against Parma.
 On 18 December, he provided two assists, one for Paulo Dybala and another for Cristiano Ronaldo, in a 2–1 away win against Sampdoria.

+2023–24

+On 25 May 2024, Alex Sandro scored the last goal of the season for Juventus from a header in his final game for the club, helping his side to a 2–0 Serie A victory against Monza, which saw the team finish in third place in the league, qualifying for the Champions League the following season.
+During the match, he made his 327th appearance for Juventus, equalling Pavel Nedvěd's record of the most appearances for the club by a non–Italian player.

+Flamengo

+On 26 August 2024, Alex Sandro joined Brazilian club Flamengo.
+He signed a contract until 31 December 2026.
+Alex Sandro debuted in a Campeonato Brasileiro Série A match between Flamengo and Vasco da Gama, held on 15 September 2024, that ended in a 1–1 draw.
+He scored his first goal with the Flamengo shirt in the 1–0 victory over Corinthians on 2 October 2024, at Maracanã, in the first leg of the semi-final of the Copa do Brasil.